pu2clr/SI4735/examples/SI47XX_09_TOOLS/SI47XX_06_NOKIA/README.md

 ## This project uses:

-* Arduino Nano
+* Arduino Nano 5V
-* A shift voltage converter to I2C bus
+* I2C bus shift voltage converter to connect the Si4735 to the Arduino
 * Nokia 5110 LCD
 * Home brew Si4735 board